btromm/bangbang-control/README.md

 ## installation:

-* put the bang-bang folder in xolotl/c++/mechanisms/
+* put .hpp in xolotl/c++/mechanisms/[whatever-you-want]/
-* use the darn matlab file to run it. darn easy front-end!
+* use the darn matlab file to use it. darn easy front-end!

+for xolotl instructions, see: https://go.brandeis.edu/xolotl